MontiCore Grammars for Expressions, Literals and Types - an Overview

 OptionalOperators.mc4 (stable)

-- This grammar defines nine operators dealing with optional values, e.g. defined by
+- This grammar defines nine operators dealing with optional values, e.g.

 java.lang.Optional